raphael-group/CalicoST/README.md

 # Getting started
 ### Preprocessing: genotyping and reference-based phasing
-To infer allele-specific CNAs, we generate allele count matrices in the preprocessing step by genotyping using the BAM file by cellsnp-lite (included in the conda environment) and reference-based phasing by Eagle2.
+To infer allele-specific CNAs, we generate allele count matrices in this preprocessing step.
+We followed the recommended pipeline by [Numbat](https://kharchenkolab.github.io/numbat/), which is designed for scRNA-seq data to infer clones and CNAs: first genotyping using the BAM file by cellsnp-lite (included in the conda environment) and reference-based phasing by Eagle2.
 Download the following panels for genotyping and reference-based phasing.
-* [SNP panel](https://sourceforge.net/projects/cellsnp/files/SNPlist/genome1K.phase3.SNP_AF5e4.chr1toX.hg38.vcf.gz/download) - 0.5GB in size.
+* [SNP panel](https://sourceforge.net/projects/cellsnp/files/SNPlist/genome1K.phase3.SNP_AF5e4.chr1toX.hg38.vcf.gz) - 0.5GB in size.
 You can also choose other SNP panels from [cellsnp-lite webpage](https://cellsnp-lite.readthedocs.io/en/latest/snp_list.html).
-* [Phasing panel](http://pklab.med.harvard.edu/teng/data/1000G_hg38.zip)- 9.0GB in size..
+* [Phasing panel](http://pklab.med.harvard.edu/teng/data/1000G_hg38.zip)- 9.0GB in size.
 Unzip the panel after downloading.

 Replace the following paths `config.yaml`:
 * `region_vcf`: Replace with the path of downloaded SNP panel.